-Nachos are a favorite for tailgate parties, as an appetizer, or as an entree.
+Chicken Chile Pepper Nachos are a favorite for tailgate parties, as an appetizer, or as an entree.
 They are easy to prepare, and you can customize the toppings your way.
-While this recipe takes a bit more time to prepare the chile peppers, the result is worth it.
+Preparing the chile peppers takes bit of time, but considering the great flavor and how much your tailgaters will love them, the result is worth it.

 Prep time: 20 minutes

 2 tablespoons Extra-Virgin Olive Oil

 2 teaspoons prepared Chili Powder Seasoning

 1 teaspoon Onion Powder

 2 boneless, skinless chicken breast halves, about 6 ounces each

 2 large poblano or pasilla chile peppers, each halved lengthwise, stemmed, and seeded

 1 large red bell pepper, cut in half lengthwise, stemmed, & seeded